mehwaffle10/Waffle_Balance/README.md

 ### Vehicles
 - Drivers are protected from damage besides drowning
 - Drivers take burn damage if their vehicle is on fire
+- Drivers can be knocked out using water
+    - Water bombs now collide with enemy vehicles
 - Take full damage from arrows
 - Take 1.5x damage from swords
 - Can collide when attached (can be shot)